Sabine Monauni: Career

 In August 2020 she was announced as the Progressive Citizens' Party's candidate for Prime Minister of Liechtenstein, being the first female to do so.
 The party took a joint-best ten seats in the 2021 general election.
 As a result, the Progressive Citizens' Party and the Patriotic Union formed a coalition under Daniel Risch as prime minister, with Monauni serving as Deputy Prime Minister of Liechtenstein since 25 March 2021.
 Additionally, she is also the minister of the interior, economy and environment.

 As environment minister, she is an advocate for climate protection in Liechtenstein.
 In August 2024, she was announced as a government candidate in the 2025 Liechtenstein general election.
 The election resulted in a win for the Patriotic Union and Monauni retained her position as deputy prime minister in a renewed coalition agreement, under the government of Brigitte Haas.
 In this position, she holds the roles of foreign affairs, environment and culture.

 Personal life

-She married Gian-Reto Monauni (born 5 April 1968) on 27 March 2009, and they have two children.
+She married Gian-Reto Monauni on 27 March 2009, and they have two children.
 She lives in Mauren.